ADB's Work in Bhutan

 Overall capital subscription:

 Paid-in capital subscription:

-Bhutan is one of the fastest-growing economies in South Asia.
-Economic growth has averaged 7.5% a year over the past 3 decades and the country’s poverty rate was cut more than half in a decade, falling from 23% in 2007 to 8.2% in 2017.
-Yet, the challenge remains for Bhutan to expand its economic base and make growth more inclusive, especially for unemployed youth and women.
-Developing a vibrant private sector is key to diversifying Bhutan’s economy, generating a more broadbased growth, and creating sustainable jobs.
+Bhutan is one of the fastest-growing economies in South Asia and has more than halved its poverty rate since 2007.
+However, the challenge remains for Bhutan to expand its economic base and make growth more inclusive, especially for unemployed youth and women.
+Developing a vibrant private sector is key to diversifying Bhutan’s economy, generating more broad-based growth, and creating sustainable jobs.

 Since 1982, ADB has committed loans totaling $584.06 million, grants of $269.22 million, and technical assistance worth $57.23 million for Bhutan.